phstc/phstc.github.com/_posts/2011-06-07-adding-images-to-iphone-simulator.md

 ---
 layout: post
-title: Adding images to iPhone Simulator
+title: "Adding images to iPhone Simulator"
 ---

 This post is based on this thread "[Adding images to iPhone Simulator](http://stackoverflow.com/questions/468879/adding-images-to-iphone-simulator/)" on [Stack Overflow](http://stackoverflow.com/).